-- o End-Devices are the devices or the "things" (e.g. sensors, actuators, etc.), they are named differently in each technology (End Device, User Equipment or End Point).
+- o End-Devices are the devices or the "things" (e.g. sensors, actuators, etc.); they are named differently in each technology (End Device, User Equipment or End Point).
 There can be a high density of end devices per radio gateway. - o The Radio Gateway, which is the end point of the constrained link.
 It is known as: Gateway, Evolved Node B or Base station. - o The Network Gateway or Router is the interconnection node between the Radio Gateway and the Internet.
-It is known as: Network Server, Serving GW or Service Center. - o AAA Server, which controls the user authentication, the applications.
-It is known as: Join-Server, Home Subscriber Server or Registration Authority. [[Ed: I'm not clear that AAA server is the right generic term here.]] - o At last we have the Application Server, known also as Packet Data Node Gateway or Network Application.
+It is known as: Network Server, Serving GW or Service Center. - o LPWAN-AAA Server, which controls the user authentication, the applications.
+It is known as: Join-Server, Home Subscriber Server or Registration Authority.
+(We use the term LPWAN-AAA server because we're not assuming that this entity speaks RADIUS or Diameter as many/most AAA servers do, but equally we don't want to rule that out, as the functionality will be similar. - o At last we have the Application Server, known also as Packet Data Node Gateway or Network Application.

-+ +

-Function/

-Technology LORAWAN NB-IOT SIGFOX IETF

-Sensor,

-Actuator, End User End

-device, object Device Equipment Point

-Transceiver Evolved Base RADIO

-Antenna Gateway Node B Station GATEWAY

-Server Network Serving- Service Network Gateway

-Server Gateway Center (ROUTER)

-Security Server Join Server Home Subscriber Server Registration Authority

-Application Packet Data Node Gateway Network Application APPLICATION SERVER
++ + Function/ Technology LORAWAN NB-IOT SIGFOX Wi-SUN IETF Sensor, Actuator, device, object End Device User Equipment End Point Leaf Node Transceiver Antenna Gateway Evolved Node B Base Station Router Node RADIO Gateway Server Network Server PDN GW/ SCEF Service Center Border Router Network Gateway (NGW) Security Server Join Server • Registration Authority Authent.
+Server LPWAN- AAA SERVER Application Application Server Network Application Application (App)